keller00/spotify-tracks-archiver/README.md

     REFRESH_TOKEN="..."
     ```

-4. You're done, execute `spotify_tracks_archiver` and pipe it into a file and/or automate the process on some CI.
+4. You're done, execute `spotify_tracks_archiver` and pipe it into a file and/or automate the process on some CI ([example on GitHub Actions](https://github.com/keller00/spotify-tracks-archiver-action)).